 Skimming is where personal details are illegally captured from the card’s magnetic stripe and then used to produce counterfeit duplicate cards.
 Often, fraudsters attempt to capture the user's PIN by "shoulder-surfing" or the use of hidden cameras.

-eftpos chip technology which will provide consumers with more payment choices and improve security against skimming fraud on eftpos-only cards.
+eftpos chip technology aims to provide consumers with more payment choices and improve security against skimming fraud on eftpos-only cards.

 Here are some additional tips to help safeguard your business from card fraud: